 This eliminates persistent webshells.

-- Check whether mining activities exist on other servers to eliminate the risk of infecting other servers deployed in the same private network.
+- Check whether mining programs exist on other servers.
+This eliminates the risk of infecting other servers deployed in the same internal network.